mrsilver76/plex-autoshutdown/README.md

 - Click on “Start”, type “Task” and select “Task Scheduler”.
 - Click on “Create Task”.
 - Set the Name to: “Plex Autoshutdown”.
-- Set the Description to: “Automatically shut down this machine if Plex is not running”.
+- Set the Description to: “Automatically shut down this server if Plex is not running”.
 - If you run Plex without logging a user in, then you will need to enable “Run whether user is logged in or not”.
 - Click on the “Trigger” tab.
 - Click on “New”.